-Douglas Kidd is Dean of Students at ICHK and Teacher of Human Technologies
+Douglas Kidd is Deputy Head of School and Teacher of Human Technologies

 In a book written in 1988 called The Dream of the Earth, Thomas Berry wrote about the need for a new story.
 What he meant was that humans need a story that they feel part of, that tells them why and how the world is sacred and precious and what their role within it is.
 Without this story he suggested, we become lost- we lose a sense of purpose and identity, we exploit the world and each other without a sense of community and shared responsibility.